 The Native Americans, for example, who live in harmony with nature, come to realise through life experience that humans are not separate from nature but are participants.
 It is true that Native Americans and Pagans imbue nature with spirit, but I don’t think this supernatural view of nature makes their ecological outlook any less valid.
 Some academics even claim that earth religions were the very first religions, meaning that the worship of nature is, in fact, a very primitive and deeply ingrained human feeling.
 In his book, Religion and Lust (1905) James Weir argues that man’s dependence on nature for survival is the origin of early religious feeling.

-What the psychedelics do is allow humans to regain this intuitive ecological view of the world.
+What psychedelics do is allow humans to regain this intuitive ecological view of the world.
 In a sense, they allow the person to reach down into their unconscious mind and bring to the surface that primitive feeling of reverence for nature.
 Because the Western world is so separate and shielded from nature, and because our dominance over it is assumed, this intuitive connection is often lost.
 As Terence McKenna often stressed, psychedelics are ‘boundary dissolving’ substances.
 They dissolve the boundaries that separate your conscious and unconscious mind, they dissolve the boundaries that separate you from other people (nationality, gender, race, sexuality, religion, etc.) and they can connect you to other species and the rest of the natural world.
 The assumptions of industrialised modern life separate us from nature, but these can easily be dissolved with psychedelics.

 The psychedelics are especially powerful because they not only reveal the truth of ecological destruction, they reveal it in a very emotionally charged way.
 People may visualise the suffering of other species and the destruction of the planet by human influence.
-And there may be a feeling of horror, sorrow and disappointment at this confrontation with an obvious fact which we are unable to appreciate in our daily lives.
+And there may be a feeling of horror, sorrow and disappointment at this confrontation with an obvious fact that we are unable to appreciate in our daily lives.
 This feeling of connection with the planet is often enhanced if the psychedelic experience takes place in natural surroundings.